Child Psychology Degree and Career Guide

 Can I be a child psychologist with a bachelor’s degree?

-No. To become a clinical child psychologist, you need a minimum of a doctoral degree in all 50 states.
-A bachelor’s degree is often the minimum requirement for admission into doctoral programs, so that can be a good start.
-A bachelor’s degree in psychology or a closely-related subject is the best option if your plan is to further your education.
-You may be qualified for entry-level positions in the industry with a bachelor’s degree.
+No. To become a clinical child psychologist, all 50 states require you to have at least a doctoral degree.
+A bachelor’s degree is often the minimum requirement for admission into doctoral programs, so it can be a good start.
+A bachelor’s degree in psychology or a closely-related subject is the best option if you plan to further your education.
+A bachelor’s degree may qualify you for entry-level positions in the industry.

 References: